Get ready to explore

 Living a longer life

 As with any journey, it pays to be aware of potential detours – starting with how long you can expect to live.
-It's key to be realistic about your life span, so you're prepare with retirement income you won't outlive.
+It's key to be realistic about your life span, so you're prepared with retirement income you won't outlive.
 But too many Americans underestimate their life spans.
 Once you reach age 65, you may be surprised at how many more years you have ahead of you.

 Of those who reach age 65…